Variable selection and basis learning for ordinal classification

 We split the whole data set into train and test sets by 4:1, and then further split the train set into the fitting and validation sets by 3:1.
 That is, we randomly divide the data set into three parts with fitting:validation:test $=$ 3:1:1.
-As in the sparse multiclass LDA literature, we first apply screening.
-We chose 1,000 variables in Glioma data analysis and 500 variables in ALL data analysis by MV-SIS, a screening method for high dimensional classification problem \citep{cui2015model}, to rule out irrelevant variables at the training step.
+As in the sparse multiclass LDA literature, we first apply variable screening.
+We chose variables by MV-SIS, a screening method for high dimensional classification problem \citep{cui2015model}, to rule out irrelevant variables at the training step.
+MV-SIS scores are obtained from train set, and top 1,000 variables in Glioma data and 500 variables in ALL data are selected.
 On the train set, we utilize the fitting and validation sets to tune and fit the best model on the whole train set.
 Finally, we measure losses on the test set and record the number of selected variables for each method.
 This is repeated for 100 times, and Table \ref{tab: realdata} collects averaged performance measures with standard error.